New Mexico Institute of Mining and Technology

 Yes, the programs listed above are accredited by recognized regional or national agencies.
 For New Mexico, this includes accreditation from agencies recognized by the U.S. Department of Education, ensuring your degree meets high academic standards.

-New Mexico salaries are approximately 23.1% higher than the national average for engineering roles.
+New Mexico offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes New Mexico a strong choice for students looking to maximize their ROI after graduation.

 The New Mexico Board of Professional Engineers oversees professional standards and licensure for the field in New Mexico.
 Most accredited programs are designed to align with their specific requirements.